How To Reserve a Keji Backcountry Site

 At first glance, site 41 appears to accessible by canoe, but believe me, it’s not.
 That stretch of water is choked in large boulders making it unnavigable, and the shore is overgrown with rhodora.
 It’s a hike in site on the Liberty Lake Loop, as well as site’s 42 and 43.
 Technically you can access campsite 44 via a trail from the water, but I like to think of it as a hiking site.

-8. This will take you to a page which summarized your current booking.
-You can either choose to pay for your current reservation, or, if you have another visit to the park for a different set of dates, you can select ‘Add Another Booking’.
-In this example we’ll click ‘Pay’
+7. This will take you to a your shopping cart which summarizes your current booking.
+You can either choose to pay for your current reservation, or, if you have another visit to the park for a different set of dates, you can select ‘Add Another Reservation’.
+In this example we’ll click ‘Proceed To Checkout’

-9. There are two options for continuing to the payment gateway.
-You can sign in using a ‘GCKey’ or by using a ‘Sign-in Partner’.
-If you are international, and do not have an account with any of the companies shown as ‘Sign-in Partners’, you must create a GCKey (or use an existing on, if you’ve already done this).
-By clicking on ‘Sign-in Using GCKey’ you will be directed to a page where you can either put in existing credentials or sign up for your own GCKey.
+8. Next you'll Click "Continue with GC Key/Interact".
+Two options will then appear for continuing to the payment gateway.
+You can sign in using a ‘GCKey’ or by using a ‘Sign-in with your Bank’.
+If you are international, and do not have an account with any of the companies shown as ‘Available sign-in Partners’, you must create a GCKey (or use an existing on, if you’ve already done this).
+By clicking on ‘Sign-in or create account with GCKey’ you will be directed to a page where you can either put in existing credentials or sign up for your own GCKey.

-12. Select ‘I will be the permit holder’ and click ‘Next’
+11. Select ‘I will be the occupant’ and click ‘Next’